 Lightboxes do have some limitations.
 They are not the most durable choice of backdrop, and you may have to replace them over time.
 In addition, the limited amount of space in a lightbox can restrict the number of props you can use around your food and may limit your creativity.
 Finally, there is the potential for reflection from the artificial lighting, which can be an issue if not addressed properly.

-2. Paper Backdrops
+2. Paper backdrops

 Paper backdrops are a popular choice for food bloggers looking for a cheap and easy-to-use backdrop solution.
 They usually come in rolls, so you can use as much or as little as you like depending on the size of your setup and the type of food you are photographing.
 You may need a backdrop stand for this option, depending on the angles of your photography and the size of the paper.